The Principles of Permaculture (And How to Make Them Work For You!)

 5. Use and Value Renewable Resources

-Try to use resources that are renewable over those that aren’t (ie. using wood fuel over oil).
-Don’t take too much, use only your fair share and allow these resources the time to regenerate.
+Try to use resources that are renewable over those that aren’t.
+Don’t take too much, use only your fair share and allow these resources the time the need to regenerate.

 6. Produce No Waste